circonus-labs/circonus-unified-agent/plugins/outputs/circonus/README.md

   ## example:
   # api_tls_ca = "/opt/circonus/unified-agent/etc/circonus_api_ca.pem"

-  ## Check name prefix - unique prefix to use for all checks created by this instance
-  ## default is the hostname from the OS.
-If set, "host" tag on metrics will be
-  ## overridden with this value.
-For containers, use omit_hostname=true in agent section
-  ## and set this value, so that the plugin will be able to predictively find the check
-  ## for this instance.
-Otherwise, the container's os.Hostname() will be used
-  ## (resulting in a new check being created every time the container starts).
-  ## example:
-  # check_name_prefix = "example"

-  ## One check - all metrics go to a single check vs one check per input plugin
-  ## NOTE: this effectively disables automatic dashboards for supported plugins
-  # one_check = false

   ## Broker
   ## Optional: explicit broker id or blank (default blank, auto select)
   ## example: